-Turn Windows Firewall on or off
+For more information, see Turn Windows Firewall on or off.

-Firewalls help keep out worms and hackers, but they're not designed to protect against viruses; so you should install and use antivirus software.
+Firewalls help keep out worms and hackers, but they're not designed to protect against viruses, so you should install and use antivirus software.
 Viruses can come from attachments in e‑mail messages, files on CDs or DVDs, or files downloaded from the Internet.
 Make sure that the antivirus software is up to date and set to scan your computer regularly.

-Why use a standard user account instead of an administrator account?
+For more information, see Why use a standard user account instead of an administrator account?

 If you have a wireless network, there are some additional security precautions that you should take.

 Routers and access points use a wireless network name known as a service set identifier (SSID).
 Most manufacturers use the same SSID for all of their routers and access points.
 We recommend that you change the default SSID to keep your wireless network from overlapping with other wireless networks that might be using the default SSID.
-It makes it easier for you to identify which wireless network is yours, if there is more than one nearby, because the SSID is typically shown in the list of available networks.
+It makes it easier for you to identify which wireless network is yours, if there's more than one nearby, because the SSID is typically shown in the list of available networks.
 Check the information that came with your device for instructions about how to change the default SSID.